 There are some who will object to the cruel practices depicted here, while maintaining that it is possible, with careful research and personal visits, to find truly humane farms that do not inflict such abuses.
 But proponents of so-called humane farms overlook a crucial truth.
 The main reason that abuse and torture of farmed animals happens is not because factory farming is corrupt.
 It is not even because Big Ag execs are greedy, or because factory farm workers are often desensitized and sadistic, though all of these are factors.
 But the most important reason that abuse and torture of farmed animals happens is that consumers, including consumers of “humanely raised” animal products, are sending the message that it is morally acceptable to exploit, harm and kill animals for pleasure — for flesh and secretions we have no biological need to consume.
 You cannot pay people to inflict unnecessary violence on animals, and then make the case that those animals should not experience unnecessary suffering.
 It is a morally inconsistent, and therefore ignorable, position, one that it is easy for producers and most consumers to dismiss.
 Because if animals’ lives don’t even matter enough for us to spare them when we have plentiful alternatives, then on what grounds could their suffering possibly be said to matter?

-As long as we treat sentient individuals as units of production, we’re doing nothing more than reaffirming the core values of factory farming: that animals’ lives have no intrinsic worth, and that it is ethical to exploit and kill them even when doing so is not necessary to our survival.
+As long as we treat sentient individuals as units of production, we’re doing nothing more than reifying the basic precepts of factory farming: that animals’ lives have no intrinsic worth, and that it is ethical to exploit and kill them even when doing so is not necessary to our survival.
 If we can look at animals as intelligent, loving and playful as our own cats and dogs, and think: Yes — but my desire for a fleeting pleasure is worth more than that individual’s entire life — then we can not make any meaningful arguments about how those animals should be treated.
 For it is no more humane to inflict unnecessary death on animals who want to live, than it is to inflict unnecessary suffering on those who wish not to suffer.
 Peace on earth begins on our plates.

 There are plentiful delicious plant-based versions of all your favorite holiday foods — even ham.
 From do it yourself recipes to frozen store bought options, compassionate choices abound.
 Check out Field Roast’s mouth-watering Celebration Roast, or get creative and make your own savory centerpiece, like The Gentle Chef’s Vegan Holiday Ham (pictured; recipe in The Gentle Chef Cookbook).
 And the news is even better for bacon lovers.
 Check out our feature, The Vegan Bacon That Meat-Loving Foodies Can’t Get Enough Of.
 And see our Guide to Going Dairy Free for tips to easily eliminate dairy cruelty from your diet.